Share this post:

 Don’t underestimate the past of the position.
 Knowing if the previous person in the role was fired, promoted, or moved to a different company may let you know a bit more about the dynamic within the company and set you up for future scenarios.
 On the other hand, if it’s an entirely new opening, you can ask why it was created; that way, you can know if there are clear definitions for the role and opportunities for growth.

-On the contrary, if the position has been available for several months, it may indicate that many other candidates have passed the offer for some reason or that the hiring authority is indecisive or extremely specific on what’s needed to fill the job.
+On the contrary, if the position has been available for several months, it may indicate that many other candidates have passed on the offer for some reason or that the hiring authority is indecisive or extremely specific on what’s needed to fill the job.
 Either way, you should ask this question so you can make your conclusions about how to move forward.

 This is a must when it comes to the best questions to ask recruiters.
 As mentioned before, they typically get more details about the position than you’d find in an average job posting.
 So even if you know you have an idea of the job title and functions, you should ask specifically about the description of the role, duties, responsibilities, etc. Though this may seem like basic information, it will allow you to know exactly what you’re getting into and if you’ll be able to expand your skill set and advance in your career.

 After hearing all the details about the role and you’re convinced to go all the way, this is a good question for a recruiter if you’re involved in more than one interview process.
-The idea is to understand the hiring timeline, how many filters you’ll need to get through, and who you’ll talk to during the interviews.
+The idea is to understand how many filters you’ll need to get through and who you’ll talk to during the interviews.
 Though this may seem confidential, you’d be surprised to know that many recruiters will be happy to help you with this information so that you’ll have a successful outcome.

 Make sure to pay attention to every detail your recruiter may tell you about the company and how they describe management.
-If you consider this job a serious option, you want to confirm that the culture matches you and that you’re a good fit for them too.
+If you consider this job a serious option, you want to confirm that the culture matches you and that you’re a good fit for them, too.

 Speaking about being a good fit for the company, here is another aspect to consider.
 If you’re unsure about having the right skills for the job, ask your recruiter this question.
 Even if you have all the abilities listed in the job description, recruiters can give you insight into what the company appreciates as additional qualifications.